python/cpython/Doc/library/asyncio-eventloop.rst

    versions through the loop's default thread pool executor.
    When this executor is saturated, these methods may experience delays, which can manifest as "DNS timeouts" in higher-level networking libraries.
-   To mitigate this, consider using a custom executor for other user tasks.
+   To mitigate this, consider using a custom executor for other user tasks, or setting a default executor with a larger number of workers.

 .. versionchanged:: 3.7
    Both *getaddrinfo* and *getnameinfo* methods were always documented